HackerN64/F3DEX3/README.md

   can be drawn with these commands, with only a few at the end drawn with `SP2Triangles` or `SP1Triangle`, so this cuts the triangle portion of display lists roughly in half.
+- New `SPAlphaCompareCull` command enables culling of triangles whose computed shade alpha values are all below or above a settable threshold.
+This substantially reduces the performance penalty of cel shading--only tris which "straddle" the cel threshold are drawn twice, the others are only drawn once.
+- New `SPLightToRDP` family of commands (e.g. `SPLightToPrimColor`) writes a selectable RDP command (e.g. `DPSetPrimColor`) with the RGB color of a selectable light (any including ambient).
+The alpha channel and any other parameters are encoded in the command.
+With some limitations, this allows the tint colors of cel shading to match scene lighting with no code intervention.
+  Possibly useful for other lighting-dependent effects.
-- New cull flags system replaces `SPBranchZ` and `SPCullDL` (these are still supported, but will be slower).
+- New cull flags system replaces `SPBranchZ` and `SPCullDL` (these are still supported, but are slower).
 This system uses a 24 bit flags value kept in DMEM.
     - `SPFlagsVerts`: Loads up to 32 vertex positions, encoded as XYZ0 shorts (no ST / RGBA).
 These do not overwrite or affect the vertex buffer.
 Sets